pramsey/crunchyblog/selectivity/index.md

 <img src="img/indexes05.png" />

-The spatial statistics in PostGIS are actually a little more sophisticated than that: before filling out the histogram they adjust the cell widths for each dimension, to try and catch more resolution in places where the data is more dense.
+The spatial statistics analyzer in PostGIS is actually a little more sophisticated than that: before filling out the histogram it adjusts the cell widths for each dimension, to try and catch more resolution in places where the data is more dense.

 <img src="img/indexes06.png" />

 All these statistics do have a cost.
 Increasing statistics targets will make the `ANALYZE` command run a little slower, as it samples more data.
 It will also make the planning stage of queries slower, as the larger collection of statistics need to be read through and compared to the filters and joins in the SQL.
-However, for complex BI queries, more statistics are almost always worth whiel to get a better plan for a complex query.
+However, for complex BI queries, more statistics are almost always worth while to get a better plan for a complex query.

 ## Conclusion